Linus the Lionhearted

 Linus the Lionhearted is an American Saturday morning animated television series that aired on CBS from September 26, 1964 to December 11, 1965, originally airing in black and white.
-Colorized versions of the episodes started airing on ABC in 1966, and continued reruns until September 7, 1969.
+Color versions of the episodes started airing on CBS in 1965, and continued in reruns on ABC, until September 7, 1969.
 It was an early Saturday morning cartoon.
-The show follows a jungle-dwelling lion king who ruled from his personal barber's chair.
+The show follows a jungle-dwelling lion king who rules from his personal barber's chair.

 The character was created in 1959, by the Ed Graham advertising agency, originally as a series of ads for General Foods' Post Cereals.
 At first, Linus the lion was the spokesman for the short-lived Post cereal "Heart of Oats" (a Cheerios imitation).
 Eventually, the lion was redesigned and reintroduced in 1963, to sell Crispy Critters, which featured Linus on the box.
 The ads were so popular that a television series was created in 1964, with General Foods as sponsor.
 The show ran on the CBS network until 1966, and reruns aired on ABC from 1966 to 1969.

 History

 In addition to Linus, a rather good-natured "King of the Beasts" who ruled from his personal barber's chair and was voiced by Sheldon Leonard, there were other features as well, all based on characters representing other Post breakfast cereals.
-The best-known of these was Sugar Bear (Sugar Crisp), who sounded like Dean Martin and was voiced by actor Gerry Matthews.
+The best-known of these was Sugar Bear (Sugar Crisp), who sounded like Dean Martin or Bing Crosby and was voiced by actor Gerry Matthews.
 There was also a postman named Lovable Truly (Alpha-Bits), a young Asian boy named So-Hi (Rice Krinkles), and Rory Raccoon (Post Toasties).

 A long-play record album was released as a premium tie-in in the year of the show's debut, featuring the characters (voiced by the same stars as the animated cartoon) singing familiar songs such as "Jimmy Cracked Corn" with rewritten lyrics.
 A coloring book was also published which detailed the adventures of So-Hi going on a scavenger hunt in order to break a curse on a two-headed bird, who is then transformed into a human boy due to So-Hi's dedication.

 Vocal talent

 The show was perhaps best noted for its abundance of well-known vocal talent.
-In addition to Leonard, Carl Reiner voiced several characters, most notably Linus' friend Billy Bird; Ruth Buzzi voiced an old witch who'd befriended Lovable Truly, as well as Sugar Bear's sometime nemesis, Granny Goodwitch; and veteran Bob McFadden voiced So Hi, Rory and Lovable Truly.
+In addition to Leonard, Carl Reiner voiced several characters, most notably Linus' friend Billy Bird; Ruth Buzzi (later of Rowan & Martin's Laugh-In) voiced an old witch who had befriended Lovable Truly, as well as Sugar Bear's sometime nemesis, Granny Goodwitch; and veteran Bob McFadden voiced So Hi, Rory and Lovable Truly.
 Jonathan Winters made a number of guest appearances, as did Jerry Stiller and his wife Anne Meara.
 Also credited was the later "Maytag Repairman," Jesse White.